Straight up, guv! Would I lie to you?

 Chinonye Chukwu, who wrote and directed Till, which garnered no nominations for this year's Oscars, showed magnanimity in rejection…by accusing Hollywoke of(more…)

-unabashed misogyny towards Black women.
+upholding whiteness and perpetuating an unabashed misogyny towards Black women.
 This is despite AMPAS doubling its female and ethnic minority members in 2020, as well as mandating arbitrary diversity criteria for nominations in the best picture category.

 - Popularity contest